Białystok: Bicycle

 The municipal bicycle renting system is called BiKeR and was opened in 2014.
-The system initially based on 30 stations equipped with 300 bikes.
+The system was initially based on 30 stations equipped with 300 bikes.
 The city has four public bicycle repair stations, in which one can fix their private bikes.
 The stations are located in places where the highest traffic of city bikes was observed.

 Airports

-A civil airport, Białystok-Krywlany Airport, lies within the city limits, but does not provide regularly scheduled service, being currently the largest city in the European Union without an operating commercial airport.
+A civil airport, Białystok-Krywlany Airport, lies within the city limits, but does not provide regularly scheduled service.
 There were plans in 2011 to build a new regional airport, Białystok-Saniki Airport, that would have provided flights within Europe.

 Education

 Higher education in the city can be traced back to the second half of the eighteenth century when the ownership of the city was inherited by Field Crown Hetman Jan Klemens Branicki.
 As a patron of the arts and sciences, Branicki encouraged numerous artists and scientists to settle in Białystok to take advantage of Branicki's patronage.
 In 1745 Branicki established Poland's first military college, the School of Civil and Military Engineering, in the city.

 Since the fall of communism many privately funded institutions of higher educations have been founded and their number is still increasing.
-Currently Białystok is home to one principal public university (University of Białystok) and two other public specialist universities (Białystok Technical University and Medical University of Białystok).
+Currently Białystok is home to one principal public university (University of Białystok) and two other public specialist universities (Bialystok University of Technology and Medical University of Białystok).
 Some institutions, such as Musical Academy in Białystok, are branches of their parent institutions in other cities, usually in Warsaw.

 Notable residents

-Over the centuries, a number of people from Białystok have been prominent in the fields of science, language, politics, religion, sports, visual arts and performing arts.
+Over the centuries, a number of people from Białystok have been prominent in the fields of science, language, politics, religion, sports, finance, visual arts and performing arts.
 This environment was created in the mid-eighteenth century by the patronage of Jan Klemens Branicki for the arts and sciences.
 These include Ryszard Kaczorowski, last émigré President of the Republic of Poland, L. L. Zamenhof, the creator of Esperanto, Albert Sabin, co-developer of the polio vaccine, Izabella Scorupco, actress, Max Weber, painter.
 Tomasz Bagiński illustrator, animator and director Oscar nominee in 2002 for The Cathedral.
+Leo Melamed pioneered creation of the International Monetary Market and financial futures.